eparedes90/Blog_NonTraditionalPeruvianExports/README.md

 # Content
 1. clean tables
- * df_db : clean table for elaborating the dashboard
+ * df_db : clean data for elaborating the dashboard
  * product_name: table to map the names with the product codes
 2. dashboard
  * dashboard.pbix: dashboard in Power Bi